-You may be eligible for assistance in paying your telephone or internet bill if you receive benefits from certain low-income assistance programs.
+You may be eligible for assistance in paying your telephone or internet bill if you receive benefits from certain low-income assistance programs or are having trouble paying your telephone bill.
 For more information or an application form, contact Park Region Telephone, Valley Telephone, Rothsay Telephone or Otter Tail Telcom or the Minnesota Department of Commerce.

 There are Two Programs

-Minnesota’s Telephone Assistance Plan (TAP) offers a monthly credit of $3.50 on your landline telephone service plan.
+Minnesota’s Telephone Assistance Plan (TAP) offers a monthly credit on your landline telephone service plan.
 You may receive the TAP credit on one landline per household.

-The Federal Lifeline Program offers a monthly discount of $9.25 on some landline telephone service plans.
-Lifeline also offers discounts on some wireless telephone service plans and some broadband internet service plans (that’s NEW).
+The Federal Lifeline Program offers a monthly discount on some landline telephone service plans.
+Lifeline also offers discounts on some wireless telephone service plans and some broadband internet service plans.
 You may receive the Lifeline discount on one service per household.
 The definition of a “household” is anyone living at an address including children, relatives, people not related to you, etc. who share income(s) and household expenses.

 The telephone or broadband service must be in your name.
 You must show proof that you or a member of your household participates in at least one of the following programs or is income eligible:

 - Food Support/Supplemental Nutrition Assistance Program (SNAP)

 - Medicaid/Medical Assistance

 - Veterans Pension or Survivors Pension Benefit